Pliofilm: History and uses

 The United States Armed Forces used Pliofilm to waterproof firearms during World War II amphibious landings.
 Sleeves were produced in three sizes to suit pistols, rifles, and sub-machine guns and were sealed by tying a knot in the sleeve or with an elastic band.
 It was intended that soldiers would tear off the sleeve after landing, though some troops kept them on inland due to fields having been flooded by the Germans as a defensive measure.
 The Pliofilm usually trapped enough air to keep the firearm buoyant if dropped in water.
 Because the sleeve prevented use of the weapon's regular sling some troops fashioned ad-hoc slings from rope that could be used over the Pliofilm.
 The Houston Chronicle series "D-Day In Color" noted that Pliofilm wrapped around weaponry is evident in an image of United States Army infantry at the Normandy landings.

 Pliofilm manufacture was hindered by the Japanese occupation of rubber-producing countries in Southeast Asia.
 Commercial outputs were stopped and the entire production given over to military uses, leading to a large commercial demand and a backlog of orders after the war's end.
 In the post-war years Pliofilm saw use as a food wrap, to package drugs and textiles, and as a means of laminating paper.
 It was also marketed as Vitafilm.
 Production was extended abroad to the Goodyear factory in Wolverhampton, England, in the late 1940s.
 The United States Mint switched its packaging for mint set coins from Cellophane to Pliofilm in 1955.
 The American Chemical Society awarded Harold J. Osterhof the 1971 Charles Goodyear Medal for inventing Pliofilm.
-It remained commercially available in 1987.
+It remained commercially available until at least 1987.